Looking for awesome travel blog post ideas in 2023?

 - Your funniest/most embarrassing travel moments

-- Best destinations in ____ for families/couples/college.
+- The best destinations in ____ for families/couples/college.

 - Packing list for a certain destination